vargavd/angular-complete-guide-course/section-5-notes.md

 ```

+### Alias for `Output`

+You can also define an alias for the "event property".
+Example in the upper block.

 ## View encapsulation

 The css rules only apply to the component the css file belong to.
 The css rules applies to a specific attribute, which is the same within each component.